bruceravel/demeter/documentation/Athena/import/projsel.rst

 - :button:`Shift`-:button:`click` to on a group to select all groups between it and the previously selected group.

-The buttons labeled :button:`Select all,light`, and :button:`Select none,light` can be
+The buttons labeled :button:`Select all,light` and :button:`Select
-used to select all groups or to clear the selection.
+none,light` can be used to select all groups or to clear the selection.
 The :button:`Invert,light` button will invert the selection of each group.

 Below those three buttons are a series of controls allowing somewhat finer grained control over how items from the group list are selected.